What are Slab Leaks?

 - Your water bill has spiked

 You can use your water meter to help you test if there is a slab leak.
 Turn off all plumbing fixtures and appliances.
 Then go and watch your water meter for 15 minutes.
 Your water meter will register whether any water was used during that time frame.
-If there was, this is a good indication that you have a leak somewhere, and you should call a professional plumber.
+If there was, this is a good indication that you have a leak somewhere, and you should call for professional plumbing slab leak detection.

 How To Fix a Slab Leak

 Slab leaks are notoriously complicated to repair.
 This is because accessing the leak involves digging into the concrete slab.
 Your flooring will have to be removed, and your plumber will have to hammer down into the concrete, uncover the broken pipe, and fix it.
 If you need a slab leak repair, you must work with a licensed, professional plumber like ours at All City Plumbing.
-Our plumbers can pinpoint the leak's location, diagnose the leak's severity, and provide you with all viable repair options.
+Our plumbing slab leak detection experts can pinpoint the leak's location, diagnose the leak's severity, and provide you with all viable repair options.